cjdbarlow/Part-One/evidence-based_medicine.md

 4. [Heterogeneity Analysis]
 5. [Meta-analysis]
 5. Reliability of result determined
-  i.e. Consistency accross studies, statistical significance, large effect size, biological plausibility.
+  i.e. Consistency across studies, statistical significance, large effect size, biological plausibility.
 6. Sensitivity analysis
   Repeating the analysis with an alternative model, excluding borderline trials or outliers.
 If the result is unchanged, then the findings are **robust**.